 A Brain-Based Advantage

 At FECC, music and movement are embedded into the daily routine.
 Music and movement are essential to child development and activate a child's frontal lobes, which is important in language development.
-In addition, music and movement produces a neuro-chemical called endorphins.
-Endorphins are feel good chemicals that cause a feeling of energy and make the brain more conducive to learning.
+In addition, music and movement produce a neuro-chemical called endorphins.
+Endorphins are feel-good chemicals that cause a feeling of energy and make the brain more conducive to learning.